The Trimates: Biruté Galdikas

 Goodall and Fossey were well under way in their study programs in Africa when Biruté Galdikas attended a March 1969 lecture by Leakey at UCLA, where she was a student.
 She had already formed the intention of studying orangutans, and stayed after the lecture to solicit Leakey's help.
 In between his conversations with other fans, she managed to tentatively convince him to support her orangutan research.
 Leakey did wish to find an observer of orangutans and had asked Goodall to do it years before, but Goodall refused, as she was preoccupied by the chimpanzees.

 Leakey interviewed Galdikas the next day at the home of Joan and Arnold Travis, Leakey's base in Southern California during his regular lecture tours on the West coast.
 Leakey accepted the application and over the next months set up an expedition with the necessary permissions.
 In 1971, she began field studies of orangutans in the jungles of Borneo.
+Galdikas later established the Orangutan Foundation International in 1986 to promote research, conservation, and public education.